Section 4: Renovations, Alterations, Extensions & New Buildings

 Protect your congregation from claims

-Check that your professionals, particularly your builder, have adequate insurance, including Contract Works Insurance and professional liability insurance.
-Make sure you understand when the insurance by the builder finishes, and have your own insurance ready to replace it immediately.
-It is also important to ensure that your contractor has the responsibility for compliance with Health and Safety regulations and that all members of your congregation comply with these requirements about accessing the site.
+Check that your professionals, particularly your builder, have adequate insurance, including professional liability insurance.
+Make sure you understand that when the project is completed (practical completion), you arrange your own insurance ready to replace the Contract Works Insurance immediately.
+It is also important to ensure that your contractor is responsible for compliance with Health and Safety regulations and that all members of your congregation comply with these requirements when accessing the site.

 -